Walk for a cure Leeds

 Accessibility

 The fully signposted route is mostly on hardstanding path with some smaller sections on woodland terrain and grass.
 The route is accessible for both wheelchairs and pushchairs with assistance.
-However, please be aware that this route does include a moderate to steep climb on tarmac surfaces and may not be suited to all.
+Please note this route passes by a large body of water which may be unsuitable for some participants.

 There will be volunteer marshals along the route to support you if needed.